felixrieseberg/Ghost-Updater-Azure/readme.md

 ## Ghost Updater for Microsoft Azure
 Microsoft Azure allows a one-click installation of the popular blogging platform Ghost, but there's currently no integrated update option.
 This tool automatically upgrades Ghost running on Azure Websites in a few clicks.
-It is being maintained by the Microsoft DX team with :heart: for Ghost!
+It is being maintained by members of the Microsoft DX team with :heart: for Ghost!

 ![](https://raw.githubusercontent.com/felixrieseberg/Ghost-Updater-Azure/master/docs/screens.png)